oneeve8/kobble-data/content/businessplannotes.md

 Arrange: Furniture, Form, Function, Flair (four Fs)
 Fs Because you are fabulous?

-Furniture - The best pieces, and the best placement of your furniture for the size and shape of the room Form - Arranging according to rules of style (rule of 3s, the height of pictures at eye level, aesthetic arrangement of pictures on a wall)
+Furniture - The best pieces, and the best placement of your furniture for the size and shape of the room.
+Form - Arranging according to rules of style (rule of 3s, the height of pictures at eye level, aesthetic arrangement of pictures on a wall).
-Function - Placement of furniture and decor items according to the function of that piece Flair - Adding your personal style to your decor and its arrangement
+Function - Placement of furniture and decor items according to the function of that piece.
+Flair - Adding your personal style to your decor and its arrangement.

 FINDING STYLE: